0mgABear/CS50P/README.md

     - \- : use hyphen as a range
     - | : or
     - (...) : a group
+      - everything in the () will be returned to you as a return value
+      - can extract specific amounts of information from the user input
     - (?:...) : non-capturing version
+  - re.match(pattern, string, flags=0)
+    - don't have to specify carrot symbol at the beginning of your regex
+    - by design will start matching from the start of the string for you
+  - re.fullmatch(pattern, string, flags=0)
+    - start and end of string
+    - no need ^ or $
+  - re.sub(pattern, repl, string, count=0, flags=0)
+    - pattern: to look for
+    - repl: replacement, what you want to replace it with
+    - string: to pass in
   - use flags to configure it differently

     - some flags are: